 Jones Hole to Ouray

-Downstream from Jones Hole Creek passing Rainbow Park and Spit Mountain through Jensen and on to Ouray trout populations dwindle and most of what you’ll be pulling out of the river are channel cats, smallmouth bass, and an occasional pike.
+Downstream from Jones Hole Creek passing Rainbow Park and Spit Mountain through Jensen and on to Ouray trout populations dwindle and most of what you’ll be pulling out of the river are channel cats, smallmouth bass, and a few pike.

 A few anglers have reported fishing for Northern Pike is most productive just downstream from Jensen at the Steward Lake canals and mouth of Ashley Creek.
 Most Northern Pike will be found from Jensen upstream through Dinosaur National Monument.
 If you want to target pike, fish larger plugs, spinners, and spoons.

-Downstream from Ouray the next major access point is Sandwash.
+Downstream from Jones Hole the next major access points are Jensen, Outray, Four Mile Wash, and Sandwash.
 Just before Sandwash there is a put-in/take-out location the west (right) side of the river at Four Mile Wash.

 Desolation and Grays Canyon